However, these 10 steps will help you start a house flipping business while also avoiding a bunch of painful rookie mistakes.

 Find a good agent (if they haven’t already found you) and seek their counsel on your planned renovations and expected return, as well as other neighborhood factors that could affect your profit.

-You do, newbie.
-While not cheap, a once-over by a knowledgeable home inspector can prove priceless should the inspection uncover hidden home problems such as mold, crazy wiring or a cracked foundation.
+You do, rookie.
+It may not be cheap, but a once-over by a knowledgeable home inspector can prove priceless should the inspection uncover hidden home problems such as mold, crazy wiring or a cracked foundation.

 In order to bring an inspector into the mix, you'll first have to place an offer on a home.